iumix/UserScripts/README.md

 ### CopyToFixupX
 Modify all copy links on twitter (x.com) to (fixupx.com) to allow preview on discord.

+---

+### Disable Console Clear
+Disable the console clear function, useful for debugging.
+Call `restoreConsoleClear()` to restore the function.

 ## Usage

 Just install the script by pasting or dragging the file to the dashboard of Tampermonkey.